GarretAnd/Sudoku-Proj/DESIGN.md

 1. Provide a variety of incorrect command-line arguments to ensure proper parsing
 2. Pass invalid puzzles to solver to ensure it imports puzzles properly

+*Fuzz testing*.
+Fuzz testing will be performed in a separate .c file, `fuzzsudoku.c`.
+It will do the following:

+1. Generate a variety (100) of random puzzles by calling `./sudoku create`
+2. Attempt to solve these puzzles by calling `./sudoku solve`
+3. If any puzzles are solved incorrectly, return an error